Chicks & Ducklings

 • Promptly clean up spilled feed and litter, and keep feed in sealed, waterproof containers to avoid attracting unwanted guests and to protect it from becoming contaminated.

-• We do not refund deposits on chicks, poults, waterfowl nor eggs unless we can’t supply the order.
+• We do not refund or replace chicks, poults, waterfowl, or eggs unless we can’t supply the order.

-• Prior to pick-up at the farm gate final payments can be made by Interac email transfer to info@wildacres.ca
+• Before pick-up at the farm gate, final payments can be made by Interac email transfer to info@wildacres.ca

 • We will also accept cash at our farm gate.